warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 These advanced warehousing capabilities are enabled through services such as IBM dashDB, which is a natural complement to Cloudant.

+Alternatively,
+if you only need a relational data store for your documents, without the warehousing capabilities, you can load your Cloudant documents into the [IBM DB2 on Cloud](warehousing.html#ibm-db2-on-cloud) service.

 ### IBM dashDB

 IBM dashDB is a cloud-based data warehouse service,